dorukanozercan/ChangeMailDomain/README.md

 # Change Domain of E-Mail
-Python script that changes old domain of the domain to desired domain.
+Python script that changes old domain to the desired domain.